Hariii-codes/REPLIT_ReGenWorks/POSTGRESQL_SETUP.md

    - You can also manually set it in Variables tab

 3. **Initialize Database:**
-   - Go to your service → Settings → Deploy → Run Command
+   - Go to your service → Settings → Deploy → Run Commandgit push origin main
    - Run: `python recreate_db.py`

 ### Render